bot-platform/bot-examples/README.md

 - [Event request example](#event-request-example)

 ### Commom terms:
-* Bot represents single endpoint (hook) to process events from the Bot Platform.
+* Bot represents single endpoint (hook) to process events from the BP.
 * Max allowed time to process event is *1 second*.
 Otherwise BP automatically finishes current game in favor of the enemy.
 * If BP receives invalid reply this one automatically finishes current game in favor of the enemy.